david-musician/mean_f16_chapter04-inclass/README.md

 * I edited locations.js to reflect one of the venues listed in pizza.js, added reviews and edited geolocation data, as well as times the venue is open

+* Pushed to GitHub

+* Deployed to Heroku

+I found this [link from Heroku](https://devcenter.heroku.com/articles/heroku-command-line) and this [link from Cloud 9](https://docs.c9.io/docs/deploying-via-cli) to be very helpful for instructions on how to install Heroku on Cloud 9.

 ## Extra notes:

 __Linux commands cheat sheet__